johnrulon/TechTime/Refactorings/ch_6_extract_function/Lesson Walkthrough.md

 - Explain that `Repeated code` is the hint to extract a function
 - The repeated code being the calls to `random.randint()`
 - Explain that we want to Extract a function that will generate a random number given a range
+    - Code: `@classmethod
+            def get_random_number_from_range(min_number, max_number) -> int:
+                return random.randint(min_number, max_number)`
+    - New Code in main method: `rolled_number = self.get_random_number_from_range(1, num_sides_of_die)
+        print(f'Number rolled was: {rolled_number}')`
-- Show the `die_roll_after` code and walk through the refactor that was done
+- Show the `die_roll_after` code side by side with old so everyone can see the refactor
-- Ask, "What other benefits do we gain from extracting this function?"
+- Ask, "What benefits do we gain from extracting this function?"
     - Answer: this code can now roll any number sided die
     - In the previous code we limited ourselves to 3 numbers because of our "switch" statement for 6, 8, or 12 sided die
-    - This could actually be good OR bad - maybe we don't want to allow rolling oddly shaped dies
+    - This could actually be good OR bad
+        - Given business rules, maybe we don't want to allow rolling oddly shaped dies - maybe only allowing even sided die was a concious decision and we just broke the business rules
+- Closed die_roll files

 ## Levenshtein Distance Example
 With Levenshtein Distance, we again use 'Extract function' to start things out.